What You Should Know About Jenkem

 • Pleasure

 Methane is a colorless and odorless gas that can be produced when organic matter decomposes.
 When feces is fermented, methane builds up at the top.
 Methane can also be leaked from mud volcanoes, rice fields, and termites.
 This methane, in combination with other gasses, is what produces a high when sniffed.
 A jenkem high is euphoric and powerful.
-Many jenkem addicts have reported intense delusions, such as seeing dead relatives, as well as feelings of empowerment.
+Many Jenkem addicts have reported intense delusions, such as seeing dead relatives, as well as feelings of empowerment.

-The practice of jenkem and sniffing glue are often compared because the latter is common among children and adolescents.
+The practice of jenkem and glue sniffing are often compared because the latter is common among children and adolescents.
 As odd as these practices are, they’re often the result of experimentation with substance abuse.
 Oftentimes, those who engage in practices like sniffing glue or jenkem are more willing to try drugs when they’re older.
-While jenkem is a whole other realm, Banyan Philadelphia offers an intensive outpatient rehab program that helps people with drug and alcohol addictions recover and regain their health.

 Although reports of jenkem in the U.S. have died down, there are other forms of substance abuse that are even more threatening.
-The opioid epidemic in the nation has killed thousands, many of which were unable to get the help they need to recover from addiction.
-If you’re addicted to opioids like fentanyl or any other substance, we can help.
-Call Banyan Treatment Centers Philadelphia today at 888-280-4763 to learn more about our drug treatment programs.
+The opioid epidemic in the nation has killed thousands, many of whom were unable to get the help they need to recover from addiction.
+While Jenkem is a whole other realm, Banyan’s rehab in Philadelphia offers an intensive outpatient rehab program that helps people with drug and alcohol addictions recover and regain their health.